Dog Vomiting Yellow: Causes and Treatment

 - Watch your pet closely when playing with toys, especially if they like to rip things up.

-Remember, the sooner a disease or disorder is identified and treated, the better your dog’s prognosis will be and the less expensive it will be to treat it!
-If your dog is vomiting and you’re unsure what to do, call your nearest or regular veterinarian and ask them for advice.
+Remember, the sooner your veterinarian can identify and treat a disease or disorder, the better your dog’s prognosis will be.
+(And the less expensive it will be to treat it!)
+If your dog is throwing up yellow and you’re unsure what to do, call your veterinarian and ask for advice.
 It’s always better to be safe than sorry.